Ichi Ni Nana Izakaya

 Japanese is a wonderfully varied cuisine.
 Want to eat light and healthy?
 Sushi.
 Hearty and warming?
 Ramen.
 Having a beer?
 Tempura it is.

 In Japan it's common to find restaurants that specialise in one thing or another.
 Ichi Ni Nana's not like that.
-As at sister restaurants Ichi Ni and Ichi Ichi Ku, the menu covers several distinct styles of Japanese cuisine, including gyoza, tempura, yakitori, sushi, sashimi and don.
+As at sister restaurant Ichi Ni Izakaya, the menu covers several distinct styles of Japanese cuisine, including gyoza, tempura, yakitori, sushi, sashimi and don.

-This broad appeal keeps the tables turning over in the colourful space, which is located on the ground floor of 127 Brunswick Street and features a four-person private dining booth inside a cable car from the 1998 Nagano Winter Olympics, fitted with its own sound system.
+This broad appeal keeps the tables turning over in the colourful space, which is located on the ground floor of Hotel Fitzroy and features a four-person private dining booth inside a cable car from the 1998 Nagano Winter Olympics, fitted with its own sound system.